murat-exp/EDR-Antivirus-Bypass-to-Gain-Shell-Access/README.md

 To avoid detection by advanced EDR solutions, consider using techniques like process injection, obfuscation, or AMSI bypasses.
 This PoC can be extended with these methods for more robust evasion.

+This POC bypasses all current AV and EDR solutions.

+I will soon share with you the codes I have developed with more advanced methods.